Jflinchum/discord-react-bot/README.md

 !append <name> <"Example Text">
 - Appends text to the end of a text file.
 Only works for .txt files.

-[!play/!pl] [<name>] <voiceChannel>
+[!play/!pl] [<name>] <voiceChannel>/.
 - Plays an audio file to the specified channel.
 Name can be a name of a local file or a youtube video.
 If uploading an attachment, the name is not needed.
+Supplying a . as the channel name will make the bot use the channel with any users with it.

+!trigger <emoji> <decimalChance> <"Example Text">
+- Makes the bot react to the message with the supplied emoji.
+The decimal chance (between 0 and 1) is how often the bot will react.

 [!help/!h]
 - Displays this help screen!